 Employees who perceive their experience as personalized are significantly more engaged.
 They are 4.6 times more likely to perform at their best when they feel heard and valued.

-The HR function is moving beyond traditional Diversity, Equity, and Inclusion or DEI in HR programs and stepping into a much broader role: becoming the guardian of organizational ethics and governance.
+The HR function is moving beyond traditional Diversity, Equity, and Inclusion or DEI in HR programs to overseeing ethics and governance.
 As workplaces become more digital, companies face new scrutiny around labor rights, data privacy, sustainability, and responsible use of technology.

 What’s Different in 2026

-» HR will work closely with sustainability leaders to ensure ethical labor practices, equitable and fair treatment of all workers.
-Additionally they would focus on socially responsible policies, thus making HR and ESG strategy a unified priority for organizations.
+» HR will align with sustainability leaders to ensure ethical labor practices for all workers.
+Additionally, they would focus on socially responsible policies, thus making HR and ESG strategy a unified priority for organizations.

-Therefore, HR leaders will partner with sustainability chiefs, ensuring that workforce trends and policies such as fair wages, safe working conditions, and community impact are embedded in ESG reporting.
-Moreover, they will also need to communicate openly with employees about how their data and AI tools are used, thus building strong trust in modern HR systems and decisions.
+» HR leaders will also need to communicate openly with employees about how their data and AI tools are used, thus building strong trust in modern HR systems and decisions.

-We are seeing that CHROs are becoming leaders of change across the entire organizations.
-The CHRO role is evolving beyond simply having a “seat at the table”.
-They are ensuring that employees understand and effectively engage with new tools, facilitating smooth and meaningful adoption.
-Their expertise will help retain top talent, unify teams, and sustain productivity during transitions.
+CHROs are becoming leaders of change, evolving beyond simply having a “seat at the table”.
+Their expertise will continue to help retain top talent, unify teams, and sustain productivity during transitions.
 CHROs are also playing a pivotal role in reinforcing organizational culture, upholding core values, and driving employee engagement strategies.

 Sustainability will no longer be the sole responsibility of CSR or ESG.
-In 2026, however, HR will play a role in driving sustainable workplaces.
+In 2026, however, HR will play a role in driving sustainable workplaces and encouraging green HRM.
 This includes encouraging energy efficiency, reducing paper use, offering hybrid/remote options to cut commuting emissions.
-HR will also implement sustainable travel guidelines.

 They will also collaborate with sustainability teams to integrate carbon reduction targets into workforce strategies.
 For instance, encouraging virtual meetings instead of unnecessary flights, or incentivizing employees who adopt greener commuting methods.